Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Conclusions

-These results will provide the first constraints on the gluon PFF, which is not accessible in $e^+e^-$ annihilation.
-The sizable discrepancy between data and model predictions also reveals the importance of $pp$ data.
-The reported data also cover a wide range of jet energy.
-These measurements will provide crucial constraints on polarizing fragmentation functions including TMD evolution effects, and test the universality in different processes when combined with data from $e^+e^-$ and DIS facilities, including the future Electron-Ion Collider~\cite{AbdulKhalek:2021gbh}.
+In summary, we report the first measurements of the transverse polarization of $\Lambda(\overline{\Lambda})$ inside jets in unpolarized $pp$ collisions at $\sqrt{s} = 200$ GeV.
+The measurements directly probe the polarizing fragmentation function, which is an important contribution to the surprisingly large transverse $\Lambda$ polarizations known for 50 years in hadron-hadron collisions.
+An indication of jet $p_{\text{T}}$ dependence in the transverse polarization of $\Lambda$ is observed.
+The $\Lambda(\overline{\Lambda})$ polarizations are also measured as functions of $z$ and $j_{\text{T}}$ in different jet $p_{\text{T}}$ ranges, providing constraints for the polarizing TMD fragmentation functions.
+These results will provide the first constraints on the gluon PFF, which is not yet constrained by $e^+e^-$ annihilation data.
+The sizable discrepancy between data and model predictions reveals the importance of $pp$ data.
+The reported data furthermore cover a wide range of jet energy.
+Taken together, these measurements will provide crucial constraints on polarizing fragmentation functions including TMD evolution effects, and test the universality in different processes when combined with data from $e^+e^-$ and DIS facilities, including the future Electron-Ion Collider~\cite{AbdulKhalek:2021gbh}.

-{\it Acknowledgement.} We thank the RHIC Operations Group and SDCC at BNL, the NERSC Center at LBNL, and the Open Science Grid consortium for providing resources and support.
-This work was supported in part by the Office of Nuclear Physics within the U.S. DOE Office of Science, the U.S. National Science Foundation, National Natural Science Foundation of China, Chinese Academy of Science, the Ministry of Science and Technology of China and the Chinese Ministry of Education, NSTC Taipei, the National Research Foundation of Korea, Czech Science Foundation and Ministry of Education, Youth and Sports of the Czech Republic, Hungarian National Research, Development and Innovation Office, New National Excellency Programme of the Hungarian Ministry of Human Capacities, Department of Atomic Energy and Department of Science and Technology of the Government of India, the National Science Centre and WUT ID-UB of Poland, the Ministry of Science, Education and Sports of the Republic of Croatia, German Bundesministerium f\"ur Bildung, Wissenschaft, Forschung and Technologie (BMBF), Helmholtz Association, Ministry of Education, Culture, Sports, Science, and Technology (MEXT), and Japan Society for the Promotion of Science (JSPS).
+\acknowledgments We would like to thank U. D'Alesio, M. Zaccheddu and Yukun Song for providing the results of their theoretical calculations.
+We thank the RHIC Operations Group and SCDF at BNL, the NERSC Center at LBNL, and the Open Science Grid consortium for providing resources and support.
+This work was supported in part by the Office of Nuclear Physics within the U.S. DOE Office of Science, the U.S. National Science Foundation, National Natural Science Foundation of China, Chinese Academy of Science, the Ministry of Science and Technology of China and the Chinese Ministry of Education, NSTC Taipei, the National Research Foundation of Korea, Czech Science Foundation and Ministry of Education, Youth and Sports of the Czech Republic, Hungarian National Research, Development and Innovation Office, New National Excellency Programme of the Hungarian Ministry of Human Capacities, Department of Atomic Energy and Department of Science and Technology of the Government of India, the National Science Centre and WUT ID-UB of Poland, German Bundesministerium f\"ur Bildung, Wissenschaft, Forschung and Technologie (BMBF), Helmholtz Association, Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Japan Society for the Promotion of Science (JSPS), and Agencia Nacional de Investigacion y Desarrollo de Chile (ANID), Chile.